-Before making your final decision out of the handful of candidates who have made it through to this far, you should do a background check, and employment verification on each of them, and have them do a pre-employment test.
+Before making your final decision out of the handful of candidates who have made it through this far, you should do a background check and employment verification on each of them, and have them do a pre-employment test.

 Make the job offer.